lchenn/linchen04.github.io/_posts/2014-10-06-effiective-java-notes.md

 ## Item 13 Minimizing the accessibility of classes and members

 - The rule of thumb: ***Make each class or member as inaccessible as possible***
+- Instance fields should never be public
+- Classes with public mutable fields are not thread-safe
+- Nonzero-length array is always mutable, a class should not have a public static final array field, or an accessor that returns such a field